Superflows-AI/llm-runpod/README.md

 The `adapter_model.safetensors` file should live in the `/superflows` directory.

 These files aren't included in this repo because they are too large.

+### Deployment
+You need to:
+1. make a RunPod account
+2. build the docker container using the Dockerfile in this repo
+3. push the docker container to a container registry
+4. deploy the container to RunPod

+Reach out to henry@superflows.ai if you have any questions or need help with this process.